Telefon:

 Informationen zur Lagerung

-store lyophilized/reconstituted at -20°C, once reconstituted make aliquots to avoid repeated freeze-thaw cycles.
-Please, remember to spin tubes briefly prior to opening them to avoid any losses that might occur from lyophilized material adhering to the cap or sides of the tubes.
+Store lyophilized/reconstituted at -20°C, once reconstituted make aliquots to avoid repeated freeze-thaw cycles.
+Please remember to spin the tubes briefly prior to opening them to avoid any losses that might occur from material adhering to the cap or sides of the tube.

 • Chen, Lisby, Symington: "RPA coordinates DNA end resection and prevents formation of DNA hairpins." in: Molecular cell, Vol. 50, Issue 4, pp. 589-600, (2013) (PubMed).